Bee Network: Cycling

 One of the major policies of the Bee Network is making it easy, safe and attractive for people to travel on foot or by bike for everyday trips.
-A large focus is being put on to cycling in this project, therefore TfGM are investing money in many things that encourage cycling in combination with Local Authorities such as cycling infrastructure, Cycle hire scheme, Cycle hubs and many courses to help people learn to ride a bike.
+A large focus is being put on to cycling in this project, therefore TfGM are investing money in many things that encourage cycling in combination with local authorities such as cycling infrastructure, cycle hire scheme, cycle hubs and many courses to help people learn to ride a bike.

-The Bee Network includes the UK's largest cycling and walking network, with 1,800 miles of routes and 2,400 new crossings.
-Active Neighbourhoods also form part of the Bee Network.
+The Bee Network includes the UK's largest cycling and walking network; Active Neighbourhoods also form part of the Bee Network.
 The network includes a hire cycle scheme sponsored by Beryl.
-The bikes are nicknamed "Bee Bikes" after the worker bee or "Burnham Bikes" after Greater Manchester mayor Andy Burnham.
+The bikes are nicknamed "Bee Bikes" after the worker bee or "Burnham Bikes" after the then Greater Manchester mayor Andy Burnham.

 As a result of investment in cycling infrastructure, the City of Manchester was named as the first ACES European Capital of Cycling for 2024, following a bid submitted by Manchester City Council in September 2023.